Best daily deals

 Verizon’s 5G Ultra Wideband mobile service is some of the fastest coverage around, and Big Red claims it’s 10 times faster than other 5G networks.
 However, if you live outside of a major city, you will probably spend most of your time on the 5G Nationwide network.

-Check out this table for more on what Verizon offers, both on the prepaid and postpaid side:
+Check out this table for more on what Verizon offers on the postpaid side:

 Cost